 EOORC 2021 Online Winter Meeting, February 27, 2021

-Workshop 3 Steps to Regional Councils Becoming an Affirming Ministry – Linda Hutchinson
+- Workshop 3 Resources: Steps for a Regional Council Becoming an Affirming Ministry

 Linda, a United Church member by birth and by choice, has worked/volunteered at all levels of The United Church of Canada with children, youth and adults, mainly in the areas of Resource Ministry and Affirm United’s Affirming Ministries Program.
 She is a member of Sydenham Street United Church in downtown Kingston, ON, an Affirming Ministry since 1999, was a member of the Bay of Quinte Conference Affirming Ministries Action Group from its formation in 2007 to 2018 when UCC restructured, and has been a Coordinator of Affirm United’s Affirming Ministry Program since 2012.
 Linda and her spouse, Bruce, have two adult children and four grandchildren.

 Rev Eric Lukacs has been ordained for over 15 years, most notably serving in Harrington Harbour pastoral charge officially for three and a half years.
 His first career was in business development and strategic planning, after having graduated with a first degree in Communications studies..
 He is currently completing his Master of Counselling at St-Paul University in Ottawa and expects to certify as a Psychotherapist some time in 2022..
 In 2012, he obtained his construction contractor’s license and is the owner of Cuisines Chez Soi in the Eastern Townships of Quebec, managing financial and regulatory affairs at a distance.
 Eric is the architect of a pilot church alliance model that helps smaller churches maximize their potential.
 He is passionate about compassionate, faithful and faith-filled communities and brings a down to earth approach to all things church.
 He is the proud father of two children who reside in Montreal.